Latin American Space Challenge

 Teams participating in both Rocket ans Satellite Challenge will earn bonus points for completing a full/complete mission.

-The Latin American Space Challenge is hosted at the Cabo Canavial area near São Paulo, Brazil.
-The location, a grassland surrounded by sugar cane farms around the operational area, is seen as the best place to launch experimental rockets: safety, airspace control, location an infrastructure.
+The Latin American Space Challenge was previously hosted at the Cape Canavial, Brazil.
+The location, a grassland surrounded by sugar cane farms around the operational area, is seen as one of the best places to launch experimental rockets: safety, airspace control, location an infrastructure.

 Cape Canavial, Brazil.